gorkarevilla/dotfiles/README.md

 ## Install

 Clone this repository in a location such as `~/.dotfiles`.
-Then, enter the just cloned repository and start stowing the packages that you want.
+Then, enter the just cloned repository and start stowing the packages that you want or you can stow all of the packages with stowall.

     git clone git://github.com/gorkarevilla/dotfiles ~/.dotfiles
     cd ~/.dotfiles
     stow zsh
     stow openbox
     stow tmux
+    stowall

 Note that `stow zsh` works because there is a directory named `zsh` at `~/.dotfiles` and because the parent directory for `~/.dotfiles/` is